 Overview

 Mesh’s Managed Tokens system (MMT) is a service designed to simplify how clients manage user authentication tokens.
 Rather than requiring clients to handle the lifecycle of access and refresh tokens for each integration, MMT securely stores and manages tokens on behalf of the client.
-Clients receive a persistentTokenId that can be used to interact with exchange brokers via Mesh APIs without needing to refresh or re-authenticate.
+Clients receive a persistenttokenId that can be used to create a clean return user experience for exchanges, and to interact with certain Mesh APIs without needing to refresh or re-authenticate.

 Benefits